-The best photography books will help you improve your skills, give you a fresh perspective on how to approach a shoot, and provide a burst of inspiration and ideas for new projects.
+The best books on photography will help you improve your skills, give you a fresh perspective on how to approach a shoot, and provide a burst of inspiration and ideas for new projects.

 It doesn't matter whether you're an experienced pro or a total novice: there are always new things you can learn about taking pictures.
 So in this post, we've gathered together our favourite photography books, for every skill level.